Terms & Conditions of Business

 Treatments may include advice, taping/strapping, basic exercises, orthotics (off the shelf and custom made) and shockwave therapy.
 For those treatments that can be delivered during the treatment (advice, taping/strapping, basic exercises, OTS orthotics and casting for custom made orthotics, shockwave) we will endeavour to do this during the allocated time.
 Where there is an additional cost for the treatment (OTS orthotics, custom made orthotics) prices will be advised and deposits agreed.

-Where treatments are advised but cannot be delivered on the day and are priced additionally (shockwave 1/2/3, custom orthotic casting, exercise/rehab session) we will set up separate appointments for these to be performed.
+Where treatments are advised but cannot be delivered on the day and are priced additionally (shockwave, custom orthotics, exercise/rehab session) we will set up separate appointments for these to be performed.

 Referrals

-If the clinician believes further investigation is indicated i.e. ultrasound/MRI scan, X-ray,or a specialist treatment that cannot be performed within Zest Podiatry i.e ultrasound guided steroid injection therapy , they will prepare a referral letter as appropriate..
+If the clinician believes further investigation is indicated i.e. ultrasound/MRI scan, X-ray,or a specialist treatment that cannot be performed within Zest Podiatry i.e ultrasound guided steroid injection therapy , they will prepare a referral letter as required and a charge may be payable for this.

 Equipment